-It was back on amphibious operations in the early 1740s, this time in the West Indies and at Cartagena on the north coast of South America, before returning to Europe in 1744 to garrison Ghent in the Netherlands.
-They sailed from there to Britain in 1745 and formed part of the Second Line at Culloden in 1746.
-A further Flanders campaign followed from 1747 to 1749 and the regiment gained the numeral 36 in 1751 in the middle of a period in Gibraltar.
+It was back on amphibious operations in the early 1740s, during the War of Jenkins’ Ear (1739-41), this time in the West Indies and at Cartagena on the north coast of Colombia.
+It returned to Europe in 1744 to garrison Ghent in the Netherlands during the War of the Austrian Succession (1740-48).

-Later in the 1750s the regiment was stationed on the Isle of Wight for use in raids on the French coast.
-Except for a second nine-year stay in the West Indies from 1764 to 1773, it remained on home service until August 1782, when it gained its association with Herefordshire.
+It was used in several raids on the French coast during the Seven Years War (1756-63).
+After that, except for a second spell in the West Indies from 1764 to 1773, it remained on home service until 1782.
+That year, it also gained its county association with Herefordshire.

-The previous month it had landed in Madras to begin ten years’ campaigning in India.
-The 36th led the force that stormed Bangalore on 21 March 1791 during the Third Anglo-Mysore War.
-In 1793 they captured the French possession of Pondicherry and sailed for home in 1798.
+In 1782, the regiment landed in Madras to begin ten years’ campaigning in India.
+It led the force that stormed Bangalore on 21 March 1791, during the Third Mysore War (1790-92).
+Following the outbreak of the French Revolutionary Wars (1793-1802), it also helped capture the French possession of Pondicherry in 1793.